 Image Credit: Amazon

-Use spray bottle in order to spritz water to the seeds.
+Use a spray bottle in order to spritz water to the seeds.
 But don’t overdo it.
 The soil must be thoroughly moist, but not too soaked.

 Mist the seeds every morning.
 When growing lettuce indoors, it’s important that the soil remains moist continuously in order for it to germinate.
 Germination must occur in about a week or two.